 A new day in a new part of the city.
-On the other side of the river, with a new perspective on a new hotel, we set off on an exploration of the boulevards of the 9th arrondissement.
+We crossed to the other side of the river.
+We gained a new perspective on a new hotel.
+We set off on an exploration of the boulevards of the 9th arrondissement.
 Without the key to the lock, we headed for new heights.

 Expectations were, of course, high, but we had to wait a while.
 It was Amelie’s place that had to push us out of the hotel room.
 Mile after mile, we have walked, and there would be many more to walk.
 Out of bed and up the slopes, our next destination was Moulin Rouge1.